Professor SCHWARZ: "You Should Know What You Want"

 - Professor SCHWARZ, how often do you visit Russia?

 - For the first time I came to your country in 2009 or 2010, when BTU Cottbus-Senftenberg began to look for partners in Double Degree Programs at other universities.
-Together with Peter the Great St. Petersburg Polytechnic University we implement two Master's Double Degree Programs.
-Since 2010 I've been Russia for 8 or 9 times.
+Together with Peter the Great St. Petersburg Polytechnic University, we implement two Master's Double Degree Programs.
+Since 2010, I've been to Russia for 8 or 9 times.
 I love St. Petersburg, and visit it with pleasure.

-- What is the best advantage of Double Degree Program?
+- What is the best advantage of Double Degree Programs?

 - I think it's an optimized exchange.
-Normally you can make exchange one semester to any university and any place in the world.
-When you go there, you can take some subjects, and when you go back to your university you have to ask to get acceptance for all these grades and marks and points.
-If you have Double Degree Program, it means, that both universities agreed to organize the study in the such a way, that students could study for 2 semesters at a partner university, then return back, and their university would automatically accept all the subjects they had already studied.
-That makes it much easier to get better results, to concentrate on studies.
+Normally, you can make an exchange semester at any university in any place in the world.
+When you go there, you can study several disciplines and back at your university, you have to solicit acceptance for the received grades, marks, and points.
+If you have a Double Degree Program, it means that the two universities have agreed to organize the study in the such a way that students can study for 2 semesters at a partner university, then return back, and their home university would automatically accept credits for all subjects they would have already studied.
+That makes it much easier to get better results and to concentrate on studies.

-- As we know, BTU Cottbus-Senftenberg conducts researches in Smart Grids and Micro Smart Grids.
-Could you tell us some words about it?
+- As we know, BTU Cottbus-Senftenberg conducts researches in smart grids and micro smart grids.
+Could you please tell us a few words about it?

-- It is important to note that a nowadays a lot of countries want to move to renewables.
-That means photovoltaics, wind energy, hydro power, biomass.
-So now the question is how to balance these energy sources?
-All of them are intermittent energy sources, and they need more complex control system.
-Smart Grid allows to manage energy from renewable sources effectively.
-In addition, it enables us to predict energy production from renewable sources, store energy using a lithium-ion batteries, track energy consumption.
+- It is important to note that nowadays a lot of countries want to move to renewable power sources.
+That is about photovoltaic, wind energy, hydro power, and biomass.
+So, now the question is how to balance these energy sources?
+All of them are intermittent energy sources, and they need more sophisticated control system.
+Smart grids allow to manage energy from renewable sources more effectively.
+In addition, they enable us to forecast renewable energy production, store energy using lithium-ion batteries, and track energy consumption.

-- There is no difference between Smart Grids and Micro Smart Grids except its size.
-If you use a Smart Grid for some local territory, it is a Micro Smart Grid.
-If you use it for some special house - it would be a Nano Grid.
+- There is no difference between smart grids and micro smart grids except for their size.
+If you use a smart grid for a local territory, it is a micro smart grid.
+If you use it for some particular house, it would be a nano grid.

-- We've heard that there were launched online courses for students at your university.
+- We've heard that online courses for students were launched at your university.
 What are their advantages?

-- They are aimed to help students to support them in their educational process.
-And it is not only for my university - for example, I gave a course in Electro Magnetic Compatibility at SPbPU, and we recognized that some of the students had problems to absorb all this information in a short period of time.
-So we decided to make a video with my lectures, and if the students want, they can download it and repeat the whole lecture before, for example, an examination.
-Also we have a series of small videos with experiments so the students can watch it and understand its results, and when they go to the laboratory they will be better prepared for the experiments.
+- They are aimed to help students, to support them in their educational process.
+And it is not only for my university; for example, I gave a course in Electro Magnetic Compatibility at SPbPU, and we could see that some of the students had problems with absorbing all this information within a short period of time.
+So, we decided to make a video with my lectures, and if the students want, they can download it and do again the whole lecture before, for example, an examination.
+Also, we have a series of small videos with experiments, so students can watch them and understand their results, and when they go to the laboratory, they will be better prepared for the experiments.

-- What teaching approaches do you find the most effective?
+- What teaching approaches do you find the most efficient?

-- I prefer classical way of teaching: give lectures to my students, then test them.
-Of course, I appreciate discussions, and considering the fact that I often work with international groups of students, their thoughts and arguments sometimes can lead to really surprising results!
+- I prefer the classical way of teaching: I give lectures to my students and then test them.
+Of course, I appreciate discussions, and considering the fact that I often work with international groups of students, their thoughts and arguments sometimes can lead to really amazing results!

-- What is the better motivation for the students?
+- What is the best motivation for students?

-- And our traditional question: name three things which make the students studying successful!
+- And our traditional question: please, name three things which make the students' studying successful!

 - First: you should know what you want.
-If you know what you want you can focus on that.
+If you know what you want, you can focus on that.
 If you don't, you are always jumping between different options.
 Second: you should be able to organize yourself.
-And third: you have to organize how to learn.
+And the third: you have to organize how you study.

 - Professor SCHWARZ, thank you very much for the interesting interview!
-Wish you success with your scientific work!
+We wish you success with your scientific work!